There are several ways to upgrade the themes. You can upgrade the theme with the built-in auto upgrade, WordPress theme uploader or with FTP.

 You can also check if there are any updates available, or reinstall your theme by clicking on the "Update" tab.
 The "Check for Updates" button checks to see if there are any available updates for both your theme and framework.
 The "Re-install Theme" button re-install the theme for you with the latest version.

-You can upgrade the theme with FTP if the auto upgrade failed or you prefer to replace the files manually.
-FTP method is also great when you can't login to your dashboard.
+You can upgrade the theme with FTP if the auto upgrade failed.
+FTP method is also great when you can't login to your WordPress dashboard.
 For example, if the active theme breaks your WordPress site, you can resolve the issue by connecting to your FTP server and deleting/renaming the active theme folder to something else.
 WordPress will then reset the active theme to the default theme.

 To upgrade themes with FTP: